isomerpages/moe-chungchenghighyis/_academic-development/Department/Science.md

 The YSP programme also aims to develop students in the different disciplines of Science which they are strongly interested in.
 These are through the in-house and external enrichment activities and local Science competitions such as Junior Olympiads.

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTbx5RQJwC7AidXl57MZcqztxUCjdlSfmq2QKmdR8p3SbJYGOZBTe09iHqcC0eCpweBvsY1zv6bMtZO/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTbx5RQJwC7AidXl57MZcqztxUCjdlSfmq2QKmdR8p3SbJYGOZBTe09iHqcC0eCpweBvsY1zv6bMtZO/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 # **Science Ambassador Programme**